Join Azulene Labs

 -

-Conduct internet research, gather information, and summarize findings for decision-making
+Conduct online research and summarize findings for decision-making

 -

-Liaise with partners, vendors, and customers as a professional representative of Azulene Labs
+Communicate with partners, vendors, and customers as a professional representative of the company

 -